HL7/fhir-ipa/input/pagecontent/access.md

 A client application gets access to a patient record by following this general sequence of steps:

+* Register itself as a client application with the endpoint.
+  * This may require a manual step on the part of the user or the developer, or the endpoint may support automatic registration (see [OAuth 2.0 Dynamic Client Registration Protocol](https://tools.ietf.org/html/rfc7591)).
+  * if the application supports automatic registration, the endpoint will be specified in the [url]/.well-known/smart-configuration.json
+  * Note that most healthcare systems exercise control over which clients can access healthcare records, and automatic registration is not supported.

 * Identify the appropriate endpoint [url] at which the International Patient Access API is found.
   * Note that this specification does not specify how the endpoint might be found; different countries will have different arrangements around this.